-Today you will present your jungle and get feedback about it.
+DAY 4 - Today you will present your jungle and get feedback about it.

-Suggested Duration Activity and Description 10-20 minutes Learners will present their reserve or jungle to the family and explain: The different types of animal habitats The names of animals in each habitat 2-3 examples of similarities and differences between animals.
+Suggested Duration Activity and Description 10-20 minutes Present your reserve or jungle to the family and explain: The different types of animal habitats The names of animals in each habitat 2-3 examples of similarities and differences between animals.
 For example, snakes and camels both live in the desert, monkeys eat plants, but lions eat meat.
 10-15 minutes Parents/Guardians will give feedback on the reserve/jungle design and presentation and revisit the discussion from day 1 around animal parks or reserves and zoos.
 Optional: Do you think it's right to put animals in zoos?
 Why or why not?
-Parents discuss how the best thing for an animal is to be in the wild, but that a park, reserve or sanctuary is a better than a zoo because animals are not caged in very small spaces and are put in places that resemble their natural habitats.
-Explain that many animals are protected from hunting that way
+Parents discuss how the best thing for an animal is to be in the wild, but that a park, reserve or sanctuary is better than a zoo because animals are not caged in very small spaces and are put in places that resemble their natural habitats.